-Asha Gomez made her name as an Indian-American chef.
+Asha Gomez made her name as an Indian American chef.
 But she’s tired of being pigeonholed.

 “As an immigrant chef, I get locked into cooking the food of my ancestral kitchen because that’s all that is expected of me,” Gomez, 50, said in an interview.
 “Tradition does not hold my feet to the fire and make me afraid of innovation.”

 And innovate she does.
-She subs cream for coconut milk in her take on a sticky-toffee pudding, and pandan leaves — often used in Southeast Asian cooking — bring a brightness to the classic dessert sauce.
+She uses coconut milk instead of cream in her take on a sticky-toffee pudding, and pandan leaves — often used in Southeast Asian cooking — bring a brightness to the classic dessert sauce.
 Gomez doesn’t eschew Indian flavors, but she offers them on her own terms.
 She sprinkles mustard and cumin seeds over thick-cut vegetables, then roasts them and drizzles with honey.
 Tandoori masala finds its way to a crawfish boil and leaves a crimson stain in the butter sauce.

 “It was about the way I cook in my kitchen today,” said Gomez, who spoke to The Washington Post in phone and email interviews.
 “On any given night, you’re in Thailand, or in my mother’s kitchen in Kerala making fish head curry, or in the south of France.”